Introduction

 Meet Harvard's Demands and Expectations

-Show the admissions committee that you know what the expectations are for Harvard students, and let them know why you are the kind of student that will thrive in the program.
 Harvard describes itself as a "demanding, fast-paced, and highly-verbal" business school, and their case and field-based methods of learning "depend upon the active participation of prepared students who can assess, analyze, and act upon complex information."

-Harvard also values students that are collaborative team-players, who are "eager to share their experiences, support their colleagues, and teach as well as learn from their peers."
-Make it clear that you are aware of these demands and able to meet them.
-If you explain that you will use these expectations as motivation for pushing yourself to meet personal goals, it will make it easier for the admissions committee to envision you fitting into a future cohort.
+Harvard also values students who are collaborative team players who are "eager to share their experiences, support their colleagues, and teach as well as learn from their peers."
+Make it clear that you are aware of these demands and can meet them.

 Do Your Research

-Another great way to impress Harvard's admissions committee is to show them that you've done a fair amount of background research into the school and the 2+2 program.
+Another great way to impress Harvard's admissions committee is to show them you've done a fair amount of background research into the school and the 2+2 program.
 Make use of Harvard's website to learn more about the specific courses, extracurriculars, and faculty members that are of particular interest to you, and explain why you find value in these things.

 Harvard also hosts various events specifically for undergraduate students interested in their MBA, such as their Virtual Peek Experience (VPE).

-This program allows you to "try out the HBS case method of study, join a leadership development discussion, gain an understanding of the career flexibility and optionality that the MBA degree provides, and connect with current students to learn about the HBS community and student experience."
+This program allows you to "try out the HBS case method of study, join a leadership development discussion, gain an understanding of the career flexibility and optionality that the MBA degree provides and connects with current students to learn about the HBS community and student experience."
 Alternatively, you can contact Harvard's admissions department and request to correspond with a current student or alumni to ask questions about their experiences at the school.
 If the admissions committee is aware that you have taken the initiative to go out of your way to familiarize yourself with the school, it will not go unnoticed.

 FAQs